School Age Therapy

 Each program runs over eight weeks from 3.30pm to 5.30pm and is offered from different locations across the Perth metro area.

-To find out more about each Social Magic Program click here.
+To find out more about each Social Magic Program and to view the 2026 timetable click here.

 KONTAKT® is a 16-week social skills program for Autistic children and young adults aged from 12–17 years.